-Module M31

-Semester 7

-Duration of module 1 semester

-Type of module Compulsory

-Courses included in the module n/a

-How frequently is the module offered Each semester

-Admission requirements None

-Level Bachelor

-Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.

-Responsible Prof. Dr. Hans-Martin Beyer

-professors/ Office: 5-109, Tel.: 07121 271 6025

-module coordinators hans-martin.beyer@reutlingen-university.de

-Prof. Dr. Florian Kapmeier

-Office: 5-111, Tel.: 07121 271 3104

-florian.kapmeier@reutlingen-university.de

-Name of lecturer Visiting professors from partner university: Samer Ajour (International Financial Risk Management), Joe Daly (Business to Business Marketing)

-Language of instruction English

-Credits (ECTS) 3

-Total workload 90h (30 hours lecture time, 60 hours independent study)

-Contact hours per week (SWS) 2 hours (to be scheduled as a block - 1 week = 30hours)

-Examination/ type of assessment Project work (not graded -pass/fail)

-Learning outcomes On successful completion of this module, a student will have developed the following competencies:

-Professional competencies:

-OPTION 1: International Financial Risk Management (Samer Ajour)

-Students completing this course will have developed an understanding of International Financial Markets, as well as build strategies to hedge risk in the financial markets.
-Students will

-Understand the Finance of International Management.

-Conduct cases for international investments

-Understand the process when growing business internationally.
+Module M31 Semester 7 Duration of module 1 semester Type of module Compulsory Courses included in the module n/a How frequently is the module offered Each semester Admission requirements None Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
+Responsible professors/ module coordinators Prof. Dr. Julia Hormuth Office: 5-124, Tel.: 07121 271 3075 julia.hormuth@reutlingen-university.de Name of lecturer Visiting professors from partner university: Maria Haukka (Innovating new business) and Luis Argüero (Doing business in unstable environments) Language of instruction English Credits (ECTS) 3 Total workload 90h (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours (to be scheduled as a block - 1 week = 30hours) Examination/ type of assessment Project work (not graded -pass/fail) Learning outcomes On successful completion of this module, a student will have developed the following competencies: Professional competencies: OPTION 1: Innovating New Business (Maria Haukka, Haaga-Helia University of Applied Sciences, Finland) Students completing this course will have developed an understanding of the possibilities of innovation process and the tools needed within the process.
+As well they will have learned the skills of pitching and the skills of facilitating the teamwork.
+The course is practical and students work in teams.
+All students need an organization that has a defined problem or challenge that needs to be developed.
+There is no be obligation to connect with that organization.
+The defined problem can be student's own remark of a defunctional operation from the worker's or customer's point of view.
+Students will become familiar with the definition of innovation